 plan, right?
 How is your Song operation doing?

 : Great!
 It is profitable, customers love it, and it has received great

 JUDGE: Because you have gotten lower cost pilots at Song?

-DL: Well your honor, that is not exactly correct.
+: Well your honor, that is not exactly correct.
 Song uses the same

 mainline pilots at the same pay rates.